jcoenencom/WPF/README.md

 sudo /sbin/ip link set can0 up type can bitrate 20000

-Dogin an ifconfig should indicate the interface
+Doing an ifconfig should indicate the interface

 $ ifconfig can0